Scottish National League Division Four

 The Scottish National League Division Four (known as Arnold Clark National League Division 4 for sponsorship reasons) is the fifth tier of the Scottish League Championship for amateur rugby union clubs in Scotland.

 History

-The division was introduced first by a play-off for entry in season 2022–23.
+A national fifth tier of the Scottish League Championship existed under a number of different names prior to the end of the 2010–11 season, at which point the league structure was reduced to four national divisions.

-Then the division started full operation for the 2023–24 season.
+The division was reintroduced first by a play-off for entry at the end of season 2022–23.

-There were ten sides in the division.
+Then the division started full operation for the 2023–24 season with 10 teams.

 Promotion and relegation

-The top team is promoted to National League Division Three and the bottom three teams relegated to the Regional Leagues structure, making room for the West champion, the East champion and the Caledonia champion from the regional leagues.
+The top team is promoted to National League Division Three and the bottom three teams relegated to the Regional Leagues structure, making room for the champions from the Caledonia, East, and West region leagues.

-2025–2026 teams
+2026-27 Teams

-Departing were Strathmore, promoted to National League Division Three while Greenock Wanderers (9th) were relegated to the Regional Leagues.
+Departing were Cartha Queens Park, promoted to National League Division Three while Moray were relegated to the Regional Leagues.
+Ellon had previously withdrawn during the season.